Free Trial

-Northern Trust Corp grew its position in Xenia Hotels & Resorts, Inc. (NYSE:XHR - Free Report) by 37.5% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 1,671,155 shares of the real estate investment trust's stock after acquiring an additional 455,757 shares during the quarter.
-Northern Trust Corp owned 1.64% of Xenia Hotels & Resorts worth $24,833,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Northern Trust Corp lifted its position in shares of Xenia Hotels & Resorts, Inc. (NYSE:XHR - Free Report) by 37.5% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,671,155 shares of the real estate investment trust's stock after purchasing an additional 455,757 shares during the quarter.
+Northern Trust Corp owned 1.64% of Xenia Hotels & Resorts worth $24,833,000 as of its most recent SEC filing.

 Xenia Hotels & Resorts Price Performance

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, April 15th.
-Investors of record on Monday, March 31st were issued a dividend of $0.14 per share.
-The ex-dividend date of this dividend was Monday, March 31st.
-This represents a $0.56 dividend on an annualized basis and a yield of 4.84%.
-This is a boost from Xenia Hotels & Resorts's previous quarterly dividend of $0.12.
-Xenia Hotels & Resorts's payout ratio is presently 254.55%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, July 15th.
+Shareholders of record on Monday, June 30th will be paid a $0.14 dividend.
+This represents a $0.56 dividend on an annualized basis and a yield of 4.58%.
+The ex-dividend date of this dividend is Monday, June 30th.
+Xenia Hotels & Resorts's dividend payout ratio (DPR) is 254.55%.

 Xenia Hotels & Resorts, Inc is a real estate investment trust, which engages in the provision of investment in luxury and upper upscale hotels and resorts.
 It also owns a diversified portfolio of lodging properties operated by Marriott, Kimpton, Hyatt, Aston, Fairmong, and Loews.
 The company was founded in 2007 and is headquartered in Orlando, FL.